Sabancaya: Eruptive history

+Hualca Hualca formed first among the three volcanoes.
+Later activity shifted to Ampato and finally to Sabancaya, after a period where both Ampato and Sabancaya were active.
+Holocene activity at Sabancaya has been subdivided into two or three stages, Sabancaya I, Sabancaya II and Sabancaya III in the three-stage model and a principal cone-basal lava flow fields in the two-stage model; there is also an eight-stage model for the overall growth of the volcano.

-Initially, Ampato volcano was the active volcano before volcanism shifted to Sabancaya, after a period where both volcanoes erupted.
-Presently, most activity at Sabancaya occurs in the form of lava domes and lava flows, one of which is dated to 5,440 ±40 years before present on the eastern flank.
-Additional surface exposure dating has yielded ages of 6,650 ±320 and 6,300 ±310 on various lava flows, indicating that effusive activity started shortly after the beginning of the Holocene although the basal part of the edifice did not exist yet at that time.
-Pyroclastic eruptions are less common and have a low volume, with one such occurrence dated to 8,500 years before present.
-This tephra layer, along with layers dated 2500-2100 BC, 420–150 BC, 100 BC – 150 AD and between 1200 and 1400 AD, could have originated either on Sabancaya or Ampato, however.
+Sabancaya is the youngest volcano of Peru.
+Dating efforts have yielded ages of 12,340 ±550, 6,650 ±320, 6,300 ±310, 5,440 ±40, 5,200 ±100 and 4,100 ±100 years before present on various lava flows of the basal lava flow field stage, indicating that effusive activity started shortly after the beginning of the Holocene and built the basal edifice.
+Pyroclastic eruptions are less common and have a low volume.
+Layers dated 8,500 years before present, 2500-2100 BC, 420–150 BC, 100 BC – 150 AD and between 1200 and 1400 AD, could have originated either on Sabancaya or Ampato.
 There is evidence that early and middle-Holocene Sabancaya mostly erupted lava, while the late-Holocene volcano was more explosive in its activity.
-It is possible that the Inca performed human sacrifices in response to eruptions of Sabancaya to calm down the mountain spirits.
+Some lava flows might have remained hot for millennia after emplacement.
+Thirteen tephra-producing eruptions took place between 4,150 ±40 and 730 ±35 years ago.
+It is possible that the Inca performed human sacrifices in response to eruptions of Sabancaya to calm down the mountain spirits; the Mummy Juanita on Ampato may have been such a sacrifice, or one against a drought.